Martchus/syncthingtray/README.md

 Building the testsuite requires CppUnit and Qt 5.8 or higher.

 ### Building this straight
-0. Install (preferably the latest version of) g++ or clang, the required Qt 5 modules and CMake.
+0. Install (preferably the latest version of) the CGG toolchain or Clang, the required Qt 5 modules and CMake.
 1. Get the sources.
 For the lastest version from Git clone the following repositories:
    ```
    cd $SOURCES